edgexfoundry/edgex-go/cmd/security-secrets-setup/README.md

 The **import** subcommand operates differently depending on the status of cache directory:

-- Cache dir `/tmp/pki/cache` is empty:
+- *CacheDir* is empty:

     In this case, import just errors out: the TLS assets are required to be in the cache directory before they can be deployed into directory `/run/edgex/secrets/`.

-- Cache dir `/tmp/pki/cache` has already loaded or cached with generated TLS assets before run **import** subcommand:
+- *CacheDir* has already cached or been loaded with generated TLS assets before running **import** subcommand:

-    One should see the deploying TLS assets from the cached directory `/tmp/pki/cache` into the deployed directory `/run/edgex/secrets`.
-One can verify that there are Vault and Kong TLS assets deployed from cache directory `/tmp/pki/cache` onto the directory `/run/edgex/secrets` via `ls` command.
+    One should see the deployment of TLS assets from the cache directory `/etc/edgex/pki` into the deploy directory `/run/edgex/secrets`.
+One can verify that there are Vault and Kong TLS assets deployed from cache directory `/etc/edgex/pki` into the directory `/run/edgex/secrets` via `ls` command.

 ## Docker Build